Maplewarrior/42186_final_project/README.md

 ```

 > [!NOTE]
-> YOu should setup a venv or conda environment for the project
+> You should setup a venv or conda environment for the project

 ## Downlaod data
 To download the data and process it, run the following command: